osu-crypto/libOTe/README.md

 and three **optional dependencies** on [libsodium](https://doc.libsodium.org/), [Relic](https://github.com/relic-toolkit/relic), or [SimplestOT](https://github.com/osu-crypto/libOTe/tree/master/SimplestOT) (Unix only) for Base OTs.
+[Boost Asio](https://www.boost.org/doc/libs/1_77_0/doc/html/boost_asio.html) tcp networking and [OpenSSL](https://www.openssl.org/) support can optionally be enabled.
 CMake 3.15+ is required and the build script assumes python 3.

-The library can be built as
+The library can be built with libsodium, all OT protocols enabled and boost asio TCP networking as
 ```
 git clone https://github.com/osu-crypto/libOTe.git
 cd libOTe
-python build.py --sodium --boost
+python build.py --all --boost --sodium
 ```
 The main executable with examples is `frontend` and is located in the build directory, eg `out/build/linux/frontend/frontend.exe, out/build/x64-Release/frontend/Release/frontend.exe` depending on the OS.